Azure/Industrial-IoT/README.md

 * Select `Set Modules`.
 * Select `Add`under `Deployment Modules`and then `IoT Edge Module`.
 * In the `Name` field, enter `publisher`.
-* In the `Image URI` field, enter `mcr.microsoft.com/iotedge/opc-publisher` The tags available can be found on [Docker Hub](https://hub.docker.com/r/microsoft/iot-edge-opc-publisher/)
+* In the `Image URI` field, enter `mcr.microsoft.com/iotedge/opc-publisher:<tag>` You must specify `<tag>` otherwise IoT Edge will try to pull the nonexistent tag 1.0.
+The tags available can be found on [Docker Hub](https://hub.docker.com/r/microsoft/iot-edge-opc-publisher/)
 * Paste the following into the `Container Create Options` field:

         {
-            "Hostname": "publixher",
+            "Hostname": "publisher",
             "Cmd": [
                 "publisher",
                 "--pf=./pn.json",